 Hardy Girls Healthy Women (HGHW) is a nonprofit organization dedicated to the health and well being of girls and women.
 Our vision is that all girls and women experience equality, independence, and safety in their everyday lives.
 To that end, our mission is to create opportunities, develop programs, and provide services that empower them.
 Since day one, Hardy Girls programming, resources and services have been powered by the latest research in girls’ development.
 Much of that research comes from the work of Hardy Girls co-creator and board member, Lyn Mikel Brown.
 Read Dr. Brown’s keynote address Cultivating Hardiness Zones for Adolescent Girls.

 Our goal is to connect girls to these environments, while transforming their surroundings into safer havens.
-By providing parents, teachers, and community members with as many possible resources and skills available to us, we first raise awareness about their capacity to serve as agents of change, and then enlist their action.
+By providing parents, teachers, and community members with skills and resources, we first raise awareness about their capacity to serve as agents of change, and then enlist their action.

 We see girls not as the sum of any particular pathology (self-cutting, disordered eating, drug use) or struggle (body image, self-esteem, early sexual activity), but as whole beings living within and affected by a variety of social systems.
 With increased control in their lives, greater challenge from adults, and closer commitment to their communities, girls will and do thrive.
 We are connecting with the field of positive youth development that envisions individuals as potential change agents within their schools and communities.